-The justification of tiering, which is submitted to Softball Alberta, is also to be turned into MHMSA Rep/Thunder Director.
+The justification of tiering, which is submitted to Softball Alberta, is also submitted to the MHMSA Rep/Thunder Director.
 Teams wishing to choose the same tiering level, will need MHMSA Executive approval.

 Up to fourteen players will be selected per team.